 Chuck is a Navy veteran and served the majority of his four-year enlistment as a neurosurgical technician at the Charleston, S. C. Naval Hospital.
-After his military service, he returned to Colorado and obtained a bachelor’s degree in Biology and Chemistry from Adams State University in Alamosa, CO.
+After his military service, he returned to Colorado and obtained a bachelor’s degree in Biology and Chemistry from Adams State University in Alamosa, Colorado.
 His professional career began in the area of occupational health and safety and in environmental protection compliance.
 Over the years, professional development in the areas of management and leadership, continuous quality improvement, customer service, project management and program development led to expanded and diversified assignments.
 In 1996, he traveled with a US business delegation to Russia as the Colorado representative to meet with members of the new “Russian Supreme Soviet.”
 Chuck later served on Colorado Governor Bill Ritter’s transition team and, in 2004, left the Colorado Department of Human Services as the director of all employment related services and finally began a journey back to his roots of interest centered on the great outdoors of Colorado.

 Chuck is a Colorado native whose family members have been cattle ranchers and coal miners in the Rocky Mountains of Southern Colorado since the late 1800s.
 He absolutely loves the outdoors and spends every spare moment with his family at their ranch or hiking and fishing among the trails and lakes of the Southern Colorado Rockies.
 Chuck’s wildlife passion revolves around elk.
 And in addition to fixing all the fences they take out at the ranch, he’s an expert in animal tracking (including elk) and elk vocal communications.
 He also plays a little golf for some outdoor diversity!